-- 22.1 Every competitor shall have a direction finding receiver for the relevant band.
-The receivers shall meet the Technical Specifications for ARDF Equipment (see Appendix 1, section 1). - 22.2 Start number bibs shall be clearly visible and be worn on the upper part of the body and on the back and front of the competitors.
+- Equipment used by competitorsEvery competitor shall have a direction finding receiver for the relevant band.
+The receivers shall meet the Technical 22.1 Specifications for ARDF Equipment (see Appendix 1, section 1). - Start number bibs shall be clearly visible and be worn on the upper part of the body and on the back and front of the 22.2 competitors.
 The bibs shall not be larger than 2525 cm with figures at least 14 cm high.
-The number bibs may not be folded or cut. - 22.3 As long as the rules of the organiser do not specify otherwise, the choice of clothing and footwear shall be free. - 22.4 On the day of the competition, the use of any telecommunication device by competitors or team officials is prohibited until permitted by the organiser.
+The number bibs may not be folded or - 22.3 As long as the rules of the organiser do not specify otherwise, the choice of clothing and footwear shall be free. - On the day of the competition, the use of any telecommunication device by competitors or team officials is prohibited until 22.4 permitted by the organiser.
 The penalty for this shall be disqualification.
 If the team official breaks this rule, the whole team shall be disqualified.